Everything You Need to Know About UBIT and UDFI

 The key word here is “unrelated.”
 The purpose of an IRA is to provide income in retirement and not to run a business.
 When you use your IRA to invest in, for example, a limited partnership that runs a restaurant, the income generated by the restaurant is, under the IRA rules, unrelated to the purpose of the IRA.
 On the other hand, the “passive” income generated by your IRA in the form of interest, dividends, rents and royalties for example, are not UBIT, and are not taxable.

-Even though the income will be saved in the IRA, whose purpose is to provide income in retirement?
+Even though the income will be saved in the IRA, the purpose of which is to provide income in retirement?
 That doesn’t make sense.

 Maybe not, but that has been the rule almost as long as IRAs have been around.
 We are here to explain how the rules affect you, not the wisdom of the rules themselves.